Oshiro-ha Yamaneryu Kobudo

 The Tradition

-WHAT IS OSHIRO-HA YAMANE-RYU KOBUDO?
+WHAT IS OKINAWAN KOBUDO?

-Kinjo Hiroshi (Okinawan master) →
+Kinjo Hiroshi →

-Hanshi Patrick McCarthy, 10th Dan (IRKRS) →
+Hanshi Patrick McCarthy, 10th Dan — IRKRS Founder →

-Shihan Bill Johansen (Australian Division) →
+Shihan Bill Johansen — Australian Shibucho →

 The Art